\textsc{NaVIDA}: Vision-Language Navigation with Inverse Dynamics Augmentation: Experiment

 \subsection{Experiments Setup}

-\textbf{Implementation Details.} We implement \textsc{\textsc{NaVIDA}} on top of \texttt{Qwen-2.5-VL-3B}~\cite{qwen2_5}.
+\textbf{Implementation Details.} We implement \textsc{\textsc{NaVIDA}} on top of {Qwen2.5-VL-3B}~\cite{qwen2_5}.
 During training, the vision encoder is frozen, while the projector and LLM backbone are optimized with a learning rate of $2e-5$ for one epoch over mixed VLN and inverse-dynamics data.
 Following NaVILA~\cite{navila}, we cap the temporal context at eight historical frames; if a sequence exceeds this limit, we uniformly subsample it to eight frames to preserve coverage across the full trajectory.
 Unless otherwise stated, HPAC uses merge probability $p=0.7$ and a maximum level-2 chunk size of $n=3$.
-At inference, we apply entropy-guided execution, which adaptively truncates the decoded chunk list to prevent long-horizon drift.
+At inference, we only execute the first two predicted action chunks.
 Further hyperparameter details are provided in the Supplementary Material.

-\textbf{Evaluation Benchmarks.} We evaluate \textsc{NaVIDA}on VLN-CE using the val-unseen splits of R2R-CE~\cite{r2r,vlnce} and RxR-CE~\cite{rxr,vlnce}.
+\textbf{Evaluation Benchmarks.} We evaluate \textsc{NaVIDA} on VLN-CE using the val-unseen splits of R2R-CE~\cite{r2r,vlnce} and RxR-CE~\cite{rxr,vlnce}.
 Following standard practice~\cite{janusvln,internnav2025,aux-think}, we report Navigation Error (NE), Success Rate (SR), Oracle Success rate (OS), Success weighted by Path Length (SPL) and normalized Dynamic Time Warping (nDTW).
 These metrics jointly capture goal completion, trajectory efficiency, and path fidelity, and allow direct comparison to recent RGB-only and multi-sensor approaches.
 Detailed explanations of the metrics are provided in the Supplementary Material.

 \textbf{Real-World Evaluation Setup.} In real-world experiments, we employ two humanoid robot platforms, the AgiBot X2 and the Unitree G1, in an indoor working environment.
 The AgiBot X2 is equipped with two monocular fisheye RGB cameras; we used only one of them and converted it into an image equivalent to that captured by a pinhole camera.
 For the Unitree G1, its built-in camera is downward-mounted, and its $55.2^\circ$ field of view (FOV) cannot cover the area directly in front of the robot.
 Therefore, we additionally mounted a RealSense D455f camera on its chest.
 When the robot receives a command, it uploads the current RGB image to \textsc{NaVIDA} deployed on a remote server equipped with an NVIDIA 4090 GPU. \textsc{NaVIDA} outputs the action sequence in $0.93$ seconds.
 After receiving the action command from the server, the robot executes the command through the robot's motion API.